 Since you’ve read this far you already know the answer to this series of strange events.
 If a little place uses fresh high quality organic ingredients (like Angus beef), focuses on one specialty (that rotating charcoal fire grill) and one customer (people seeking good, fast, inexpensive-for-Sausalito lunches) they can make a lot of people happy.
 Including us.

 So consider a trip to Hamburgers Sausalito as an experience.
 You get to watch your burger go round and round over the flames, then sit in the park or next to the Bridgeway Promenade and eat the juicy goodness.
 If that sounds like what you want, Hamburgers is the place.

 Something else that people should know about Hamburgers Sausalito and that rotating grill?
 Think we’ve gotten lost in the Twilight Zone?
-Ready to expose the true reasons for Hamburgers’ cult following, based on a) alien observations, b) Aztec artifacts, or c) a National Enquirer article?
+Ready to expose the true reasons for Hamburgers’ cult following, based on a) alien observations, b) Aztec artifacts, or c) a Reddit meme?
 Disagree with any of our suggestions?
 Please let us know!